Valoenu/Tailwindcss-Course-Projects/README.md

 - **Visual consistency:** Learning how to maintain a cohesive look and feel across different pages and components.
 - **Interactive UI elements:** Experimenting with hover effects, modals, and call-to-action elements to enhance user experience.

 These exercises helped me **apply theoretical concepts in a practical, hands-on environment** and build confidence in working with Tailwind CSS for real-world projects.
+Build with help of Brad Traversy Resoucres.